 Appalachian Tire still refused.

-Around June 12, 2009, the indictment states, Baisden left a voicemail message for the store's manager threatening that commissioners would stop purchasing tires with the company if it didn't sell him the tires at the discounted price.
+Around June 12, 2009, the indictment states, Baisden left a voicemail message for the store's manager threatening that commissioners would stop purchasing tires from the company if it didn't sell him the tires at the discounted price.

 The company didn't respond to the alleged threat, according to the indictment.